FINANCIAL PROFESSIONALS ONLY

 Four observations leap out when comparing various segments of the U.S. equity market: 1) Small-Cap Value and Small-Cap Core are the cheapest segments of U.S. equities, 2) these segments are the only ones slightly above their 25-year average valuation, 3) while all three value segments (Small-Cap, Mid-Cap, and Large-Cap) have very similar 25-year average valuations, their current valuations are vastly different, and 4) Mid-Cap Growth, Large-Cap Growth, and overall Large-Cap valuations still have a long way to fall to reach their 25-year average valuations.

-Small-Caps Generally Have Strong Three-Year Returns After Periods of High Volatility
+Small-Caps Generally Have Had Strong Three-Year Returns After Periods of High Volatility

 Historical Perspective

-One crucial advantage to having been small-cap specialists for more than 50 years, however, is being accustomed to corrections and bear markets.
+One crucial advantage to having been small-cap specialists for more than 50 years is being accustomed to corrections and bear markets.
 We have always sought to act on the idea of being greedy when others are fearful and fearful when others are greedy.
-We also believe that the long-term case for small-caps continues to build, even amid the current market tumult.
+We also believe that the long-term case for small-caps continues to build, even amid the current market uncertainty.

 It’s a challenging exercise during the best of times, but as we look through the noise and think about the long run, we see many small-cap companies with excellent fundamentals and/or strong prospects for long-term growth or recovery that are also selling at attractive prices.
 To be sure, our investment teams are busy searching for promising bargains, knowing that many investors are not looking at financial and operational fundamentals and/or don’t have long-term investment horizons similar to our own.

-Secular changes in economic trends, interest rates, and monetary and fiscal policies are altering the long-term investment landscape.
+Secular changes in economic trends, interest rates, and monetary and fiscal policies continue to alter the long-term investment landscape.
 The winners under the past decade’s zero interest rate, low inflation, and low nominal growth regime will no longer lead.
 The unfolding macro environment points to the small-cap asset class being able to sustain, not just tactically outperform, large-cap.

 Small-cap’s underperformance versus large-cap has reached such an extreme point that small-cap’s weight in the Russell 3000 sits at historical lows not seen since the early 1990s, another indicator suggesting that a sustained small-cap rebound may be coming.